 5. Maintains focus on topic, purpose, and audience.

 6. Writes with consistent voice by using complete simple, compound, and complex sentences of differing lengths and types.

-7. Writes with consistent voice by properly using precise language, nouns, pronouns, adjectives, adverbs, action verbs, conjunctions, prepositions, interjections, specific details, indentation, and dialogue.
+7. Writes with awareness of voice by properly using, nouns, pronouns, conjunctions, interjections, prepositions, adjectives, adverbs, action verbs, specific details, indentation, and dialogue.

 8. Revises writing to improve organization and word choice by checking the logic, order of ideas, and precision of vocabulary.

 9. Edits writing for conventional spelling, spelling benchmark words correctly.
-Uses dictionaries, thesauruses, and other media to aide in writing and revising.
+Uses dictionaries, thesauruses, and other media to aid in writing and revising.

 10. Edits writing by using capital letters correctly.

 11. Edits writing by punctuating correctly (period, exclamation point, question mark, commas, quotation marks, and apostrophes).